Upcoming Events calendar

 2025 |

-Lecture: Lecture: Sompting Malthouse Fields
+Lecture: Sompting Malthouse Fields

 Presented by Connie Shirley and John Mills Connie Shirley Worthing Archaeological Society member, Sompting Excavations site director, Surveyor and Project Manager.
 John Mills President Worthing Archaeological Society.
 WAS have been excavating in Sompting Malthouse Fields since 2017.
 Finds indicate the main occupation is in the Medieval/Post Medieval period.
 This talk reviews the excavation findings and how research can shed light on the ownership and use of the site.
 The question we have been asking is “where’s the pub?” |